 There are lots of medical costs in the last months or years of life that might not be covered by health insurance.
 If your life insurance is a permanent policy, also called whole life insurance, that accumulates cash value over time, you might be able to access this cash value to help pay the medical bills.

 - No Medical Exam Final Expense Insurance Is Available:

 You’ll probably be able to get no-medical exam final expense insurance.
 You might just need to answer some simple questions over the phone.
 However, if you lie, your claim might be investigated and denied after you die.

 - Mortgage Protection – Do you currently own a house that has a mortgage on it?
 How will you pay it off after you die?
-Buying a whole life insurance policy for the cost of your mortgage and any other unpaid debts will help take some of the financial burden off your family who are left behind when you die.
+Buying a whole life insurance policy for the cost of your mortgage and any other unpaid debts will help take some of the financial burdens off your family who are left behind when you die.
 Are they really going to be able to survive without your income?

 - Funding For Retirement – Over a long period of time, you may discover you no longer have much of a need for a death benefit.
 You may come to the conclusion that all your final expenses have been completely taken care of.
 You can take policy loans and surrenders from the stored cash value of your whole life policy, and you will be able to supplement your retirement income.
 That is a sweet deal for many older people in retirement who just aren’t making enough money from social security and who don’t have enough saved up.
 Many people take out loans and surrenders from their accumulated cash value.

 - Funding For College – We all know how important education is.
 It is very important and very expensive.
 You can help with that financial burden by taking out policy loans or surrenders to help fund your children’s education.

 - Estate Planning – Buying a whole life policy is sometimes used to help with estate taxes and costs.
 This can help your loved ones because they won’t have to sell their stuff or borrow money to cover those costs.